-Your financial advisor may have told you there are benefits to having your LLC file an election to be taxed as either a corporation or an S corporation.
-This article discusses the benefits and process of filing such an election, and how to use Form 8832 for this filing.
+Your financial advisor or tax professional may have told you of the potential benefits if you decide to have your LLC file an election to be taxed as either a corporation or an S corporation.
+This article discusses the benefits and process of filing such an election and the correct form to use for making this election.

-- The form allows "eligible entities" to file this election.
-LLCs are specifically stated to be eligible entities.
+- The form allows "eligible entities" to file this election, and LLCs are by eligible entities by definition.

-- The form includes a consent statement which may be signed by all members, or by one member on behalf of all members.
-If one member signs, there should be some record in company membership meetings that all members approved this election.
+- The form includes a consent statement which may be signed by all of the LLC members, or by one member on behalf of all members.
+If one member signs, there must be some record in company membership meetings that all members approved this election.